-We already know how many different flops there are (19,600) so our next goal should be to establish how many ways there are of making a heart flush assuming there are 11 hearts left in the deck.
+We already know how many different flops there are (19,600).
+So our next goal is to establish how many ways of making a heart flush exist.
+This calculation assumes there are 11 hearts left in the deck.

-How can we establish the number of different 3 card combinations that can be dealt from a selection of 11 cards?
+How can we establish the number of different 3-card combinations from a selection of 11 cards?